jrbeverly/githooks/README.md

 ## Getting Started

 Git Hooks are event-based scripts you can place in a hooks directory to trigger actions at certain points in git’s execution.
 When you run certain git commands, the software will run the associated script within the git repository.
-GitHooks extends on this by converting the associated script to run other scripts.
+GitHooks extends on this by enabling the installation of any arbitrary number of hooks for a command.
 Specifically, each git hook will have an associated directory of scripts.
 If any scripts are present in the hooks directory, those will be run by the hook.

 ## Installation